mingeun128/mingeun128/README.md

 Hi,there!
 Nice to meet you :)

-I was an Android developer and Windows platform developer.
+I was an Android and Windows APP developer.

 I can adapt to anything by experiencing various things.

-Now, i am a student studying CS And I hope to be an AI engineer.
+Now, i am a student studying CS And I hope to be an AI engineer (Data Science).

 <a href="https://www.linkedin.com/in/min-geun-kim-4b4839250/">
 <img src="http://img.shields.io/badge/-LinkedIn-0A66C2?style=flat&logo=linkedin&link=https://www.linkedin.com/in/min-geun-kim-4b4839250/" style="height : auto; margin-left : 10px; margin-right : 10px;"/></a>